 We also stock a variety of rechargeable portable hearing aids.
-These give you the opportunity to enjoy great sound without having to buy new batteries every time you run out of power.
+These give you the opportunity to enjoy great sound without having to buy new hearing aid batteries every time you run out of power.
 Using a Li-ion battery, charging is quick and easy leaving you to continue living your life to the full.

 Li-ion is a new type of battery that uses lithium ions.
 With this technology you can reuse a battery essentially by recharging your devices with the provided charger.
-Before this technology people had to carry spare batteries with them wherever they went.
+Before this technology people had to carry spare hearing aid batteries with them wherever they went.
 Now we can use these devices for a full day on an overnight charge.

 We have a wide assortment of rechargeable hearing aids accessible.
 Our audiologists can talk about with you the advantages of each device to suit your hearing profile and spending plan.

 SERVICES INCLUDED WITH EVERY HEARING AID FROM US